-The Directors have established a Remuneration Committee comprising the independent Directors, with David Allan as its Chair.
-As all the Directors are non-executive, the Principles of the UK Corporate Governance Code in respect of executive directors' remuneration do not apply.
+The Board has established a Remuneration Committee comprising all the Directors, with Jane Stewart as its Chair.
+As all of the Directors are non-executive, the Principles of the UK Corporate Governance Code in respect of executive directors' remuneration do not apply.

-At 30 November 2024 and as at the date of this Annual Report, the Company had four non-executive Directors and their biographies are shown in the Your Board section of this Annual Report.
-The names of the Directors who served during the year, together with the fees paid during the year, are shown in the table on page 52.
-The dates of appointment of the Directors in office at 30 November 2024, and the dates on which they will next be proposed for re-election, are as follows:
+At 30 November 2024, the Company had three non-executive Directors, and as at the date of this Annual Report, the Company had four non-executive Directors and their biographies are shown in the Your Board section of this Annual Report.
+The names of the Directors who served during the year together with the fees paid during the year are shown in the table on page 55.

+The dates of appointment of the Directors in office as at 30 November 2024 and as the date of this Annual Report, and the dates on which they will next be proposed for election and/or re-election, are as follows: